-New York City, USATwo-time World champion Bernard Lagat lit up Saturday's (11) 105th edition of the Millrose Games - if it wasn't already alight - by running 13:07.15 to chop more than four seconds off the U.S. record for 5000m.
+Two-time world champion Bernard Lagat lit up Saturday's 105th edition of the Millrose Games – if it wasn't already alight – by running 13:07.15 to chop more than four seconds off the US indoor record for 5000m.

 "Lawi was helping out, Sambu was helping out, we all wanted the records," Lagat said.
 "I enjoy this kind of race, with a lot of high school and collegiate athletes who can look at me and say, I can keep doing this for years.
 I love the energy.
 Lawi is a student, he's still learning to race, but he's mastered the training that Coach Li gives us.
 He's not intimidated."